hillaryychan/COMP3231/Tutorials/tut02/tutorial02.md

 ```

 Q7.
 The following code is a variation of the previous code that writes twice.

   a.
 How big is the file (in bytes) after the two writes?
   50 bytes.
 For each open file, the os keeps track of the current offset within the file.
 The current offset is where the next read or write will start from.
 The current offset is usually the location of offset of the end of the previous read or write.
 You would expect the file size to be 90 bytes after two 45 byte writes, if it werent for lseek's interference
     The qThe quick brown fox jumps over the lazy dog.

   b.
 What is `lseek()` doing that is affecting the final file size?
   lseek moves position in file to specified loc, moves 5 char from beginning of file

   c.
-What over options are there in addition to SEEK_SET?.
+What over options are there in addition to SEEK_SET?
   `SEEK_CUR`, `SEEK_END`

 ``` C